 This course will cover the basic principles of maintaining the PC.
 The course will cover computer hardware, configuration, optimization, troubleshooting, and repair of the microcomputer and its associated peripherals.
 The course will emphasize hands-on experience in installing, maintaining, and troubleshooting various problems with the operating systems as well as computer hardware.
 Class: 3 hours per week.
-Prerequisite: CIS 106 and CIS 107 or CST 110 or a working knowledge of Windows or permission of the instructor.
+Prerequisite: CST 110 or permission of the instructor.
 (Fa,Sp) 3 credits